Polymarket page showing odds for "Eternal Salvation in New Heavens and New Earth by 2037?"

 Building Blocks of An Effective Ideology

-The building blocks of an effective ideology:
+The building blocks of a powerful ideological framework:

 2. Community: a community that believes in (1.).
-This strengthens individual members belief in (1.), creates an us vs them dynamic, and motivates followers to extreme actions in advancing ideology’s interests.
+This strengthens individual members belief in (1.), creates an us vs them dynamic, and motivates followers to extreme actions in advancing the ideology’s interests.

 3. Durability: the promise that the belief will stand the test of time and in the grand scheme of things its followers will be right.